-Meeker is a small ranching town lying at the western edge of the Flat Tops Byway at an elevation of 6,240 feet.
-About two thousand people reside in this Rio Blanco County town.
+Meeker is a small ranching town lying at the western edge of the Flat Tops Byway.
+It sits up at an elevation of 6,240 feet, and there are a few restaurants, shops, and lodging options to explore on its historic main street.

 History

 Meeker is an iconic town in the history of Colorado.
-Meeker’s roots came from the Yampatika people, early descendants of the Ute People, who suffered during the turbulent period of the gold rush.
+Its roots came from the Yampatika people, early descendants of the Ute People, who suffered during the turbulent period of the gold rush.

-During this era, there was a big chaos happening at the Kansas-Nebraska territory, which had eventually proceeded to the Civil War.
-The biggest turning points in town were the tragedy of the Meeker Massacre and the Battle of Milk Creek during the time when the town was founded in 1885.
+During this era, there was chaos happening in the Kansas-Nebraska territory, which eventually turned into the Civil War.
+The most notable events were the tragedy of the Meeker Incident and the Battle of Milk Creek around the time the town was founded in 1885.

-The town is named for Nathan Meeker, an agriculturalist, who was killed in the Meeker Massacre in 1879.
-When the Settlers moved in, Nathan Meeker, an expert in irrigation, pushed a farming lifestyle onto the nomadic Utes.
+The town is named for agriculturist Nathan Meeker who was killed in the Meeker Incident in 1879.
+When the settlers moved in, Nathan Meeker, an irrigation expert, pushed a farming lifestyle onto the nomadic Utes.

-Feeling tension, Nathan Meeker dispatched for armed troops from Wyoming.
+Feeling tension within his group and the Utes, Nathan Meeker dispatched armed troops from Wyoming.
 Although he wasn’t intending war, that’s how it was perceived when an infantry of 153 soldiers and 25 civilians arrived.

-Meeker, in the early 1900s had been a destination for regional hunting.
-It was so popular that then Vice President-Elect Theodore Roosevelt visited the White River Valley for mountain lion hunting.
+In the early 1900s, Meeker had been a destination for regional hunting.
+It was so popular that then-Vice President-Elect Theodore Roosevelt visited the White River Valley for mountain lion hunting.
 Roosevelt usually stayed in a cabin by Coyote Creek.
 One time, Roosevelt reportedly took home twelve mountain lions during his hunt.

 Aside from leisure and agriculture, Meeker’s landscape also captivated Hollywood’s early directors.
-Different cowboy films had been shot here, including those starring Buddy Roosevelt.
+Multiple cowboy films have been shot here, including those starring Buddy Roosevelt.

-One of the popular Meeker natives who conquered Hollywood was Kenneth Sanderson who left the town at the age of 18.
-Sanderson performed as a stunt man, and had eventually been known to be a stunning leading man.
+One of the popular Meeker natives who conquered Hollywood was Kenneth Sanderson, who left the town at the age of 18.
+Sanderson performed as a stuntman and eventually became known as a stunning leading man.
 Sanderson’s career spanned decades until he died in 1973.

-Though Sanderson’s influence got Hollywood to pay attention on Meeker, the industry didn’t turn their backs on Meeker even after Sanderson’s death.
+After Sander brought Hollywood’s attention to Meeker, his death did not slow down the interest.
 Many celebrities continued to visit the town to enjoy its natural wonders, especially during the summer months.

-Once the business and banking center for Northwest Colorado, Meeker, today is a steady, agricultural community and the county seat of Rio Blanco County.
+Once the business and banking center for Northwest Colorado, Meeker, today is a steady, agricultural community and the Rio Blanco county seat.
 Though the White River Valley averages less than fifteen inches of rain per year, irrigation makes it some of the best farming land in the state.
-Coal, lumber, oil and natural gas also play a role in the economy.
+Coal, lumber, oil, and natural gas also play a role in the economy.

 Main Attractions

-Trappers Lake – This is Colorado’s second largest natural lake, located within the Flat Tops Wilderness.
-Although it’s located an hour and a half east of downtown Meeker, the trip along the Flat Tops Byway is part of the adventure and well worth the drive.
+Trappers Lake – This is Colorado’s second-largest natural lake, located within the Flat Tops Wilderness.
+Although it’s an hour and a half east of downtown Meeker, the trip along the Flat Tops Byway is part of the adventure and well worth the drive.

-- A variety of fee and free dispersed camping can be found along the Flat Tops highway.
-The area down by Trappers Lake in the Flat Tops Wilderness has several Forest Service campgrounds, most of which, are first-come, first-serve.
+- A variety of fee campgrounds and free dispersed camping can be found along the Flat Tops highway.
+The area down by Trappers Lake in the Flat Tops Wilderness has several Forest Service campgrounds, most of which are first-come, first-serve.

-- Lake Avery lies nearly 20 miles east on the Flat Tops highway.
+- Lake Avery lies nearly 20 miles east on the Flat Tops highway for trout and crappie fishing.

 Accommodations